-The Early Entrance Program (EEP) is a unique educational program that is specifically designed to permit young, highly gifted students to enroll in college as full time students.
-The EEP was established at Cal State LA in 1982.
-The Program allows qualified students as young as 11 years of age, the opportunity to excel at the university level.
-The average entering age is currently 13.5 years and all EEP students must be under the age of 16 by June 1st of the year in which they apply.
-The program maintains a population of approximately 130 full-time highly gifted teen-age students on the Cal State LA campus.
+The Early Entrance Program (EEP) is a unique educational program that is specifically designed to permit young, highly gifted students to enroll in college as full-time students.
+Established at Cal State LA in 1982, the Program allows qualified students as young as 11 years of age, the opportunity to excel at the university level within the Honors College community.
+The average entering age is currently 13.5 years.
+All EEP students must be under the age of 16 by June 1st of the year in which they apply.
+The Program maintains a population of approximately 130 full-time, highly gifted teen-age students on the Cal State LA campus.

 The Cal State Los Angeles Early Entrance Program (EEP) provides support and space for young scholars to begin college early, build relationships within a close-knit community, and integrate their academic and social development.
-EEP is part of the Cal State LA Honors College, which provides a scholarly environment that empowers highly-motivated and intellectually curious student to explore an interdisciplinary curriculum, embrance lifelong learning, and engage deeply in the Los Angeles Community.
+EEP is part of the Cal State LA Honors College, which provides a scholarly environment that empowers highly-motivated and intellectually curious students to explore an interdisciplinary curriculum, embrace lifelong learning, and engage deeply in the greater Los Angeles community.

 EEP students pursue their baccalaureate degrees as full-time students at Cal State LA.
 The EEP IS NOT A TRANSFER PROGRAM.
 Students are expected to earn their degrees at this University.
-EEP students generally graduate in the traditional four years, but it is preferred that some students spend five years in the Program to complete their undergraduate studies.
-Upon graduating, EEP students have attended graduate programs at many top universities including but not limited to Brown, Cal Tech, Columbia, Cornell, Dartmouth, Duke, Georgetown, Harvard, Johns Hopkins, Mount Sinai School of Medicine, NYU, Princeton, Stanford, Thomas Jefferson Medical School, USC, Washington St. Louis Medical College, Vanderbilt, Yale, and all UC campuses including UCLA and Berkeley.
-EEP alumni maintain a close relationship with the program and its current students, often providing guidance and advice.
-EEP graduates have begun to make an impact as contributing adults in medicine, law, engineering, computer science, science research and business.
+EEP students generally complete their undergraduate degrees within four to five years.
+Upon graduation, EEP students have pursued graduate or professional studies at many top universities, including but not limited to Brown, Cal Tech, Columbia, Cornell, Dartmouth, Duke, Georgetown, Harvard, Johns Hopkins, Mount Sinai School of Medicine, NYU, Princeton, Stanford, Thomas Jefferson Medical School, USC, Washington St. Louis Medical College, Vanderbilt, Yale, and all UC campuses, including UCLA and Berkeley.
+EEP graduates continue to make transformative contributions to many fields, including medicine, law, engineering, computer science, science research, public policy, business, and many others.
+Many of these alumni maintain a close relationship with the Program and its current students, often providing guidance and advice.

 The High School Atmosphere